Jamie-S2000/blackjack/README.md

 - Once the Aces value is chosen the total is determined and returned by the function.

 - __check_aces__
--This function allows the user to determine the value of each ace they draw.
+- This function allows the user to determine the value of each ace they draw.
-- It will not allow any value other than 1 or 11
+- It will not allow any value other than 1 or 11.
+- It stores the value of each ace once chosen.

 - __dealer_choice__
 This determines whether the dealer should hit or stick.